jetskiiiiiii/iuc-intern-portal/README.md

 x /setaccountinfo should update if info exists, not insert
 - logging in with username / email
-- button for setting account info
-- navbar / header component
-    - make sign out a prop (so it can be hidden on login)
+- button for setting account info x navbar / header component x make sign out a prop (so it can be hidden on login)
 - form validation
+- more comprehensive auth error handling

 RESOURCES:
 https://asharibali.medium.com/building-a-stop-watch-app-with-next-js-1127c23085a2